-The NEW FESTIVAL WEBSITE with full programme and booking and ticket details will be up from midday on 20th March.
+The NEW FESTIVAL WEBSITE with full programme and booking and ticket details will be up from midday on 19th March.

-Once again, Festival frolics will begin at dawn on that beautiful ridge in Lawn Woods, overlooking Swindon, at 5.30am on Spring Bank Holiday Monday 5th May, with the ever-popular Dawn Chorus, where Festival-following early-birds will gather with Spring songs, sunrise stories, verbal and physical acrobatics, music, Maypole dancing, hot breakfasts, plus a good deal of other early-morning merriment and mischief!
+Once again, Festival frolics will begin at dawn on that beautiful ridge in Lawn Woods, overlooking Swindon, at 5.30am on Spring Bank Holiday Monday 4th May, with the ever-popular Dawn Chorus, where Festival-following early-birds will gather with Spring songs, sunrise stories, verbal and physical acrobatics, music, Maypole dancing, hot breakfasts, plus a good deal of other early-morning merriment and mischief!

-During the subsequent 12 days, authors and speakers appearing at venues in town will include established names not only from the world of Literature, including novelists and poets, but also from politics, science, philosophy, and even comedy.
+During the subsequent 12 days, authors and speakers appearing at venues in town will include established names not only from the world of Literature, including novelists and poets, but also from politics, history, science, sport, philosophy, and even comedy.

 Of course, in true Swindon Festival of Literature tradition, it will not just be published names that make this festival a high spot on Wiltshire’s cultural calendar.

-During the 13 days of the Festival, described by John Carey as ‘terrific’, by Joan Bakewell as ‘delightful’, by John Major as ‘punctual’, by Jon Snow as ‘a real surprise’, and by Shaun B as ‘comparable to sex’, there will also be the first-day Walk & Run in the Park, the now nationally-famous Swindon Performance Poetry Slam competition, the schools’ Youth Slam, a bookish weekend for Children & Families, the fifth-ever philosophical Think Slam, a Writing Workshop, and the oh-so-exciting Poems, Pints, & Music Finale, plus a wide range of literary talks, discussions, and readings at main theatres, arts venues, libraries, schools, pubs, parks, and even in an ex-cowshed, in Swindon!
+During the 13 days of the Festival, described by John Carey as ‘terrific’, by Joan Bakewell as ‘delightful’, by John Major as ‘punctual’, by Jon Snow as ‘a real surprise’, and by Shaun B as ‘comparable to sex’, there will also be the first-day Walk & Run in the Park, the now nationally-famous Swindon Performance Poetry Slam competition, the schools’ Youth Slam, a bookish weekend for Children & Families, the sixth-ever philosophical Think Slam, a Writing Workshop, and the oh-so-exciting Poems, Pints, & Music Finale, plus a wide range of literary talks, discussions, and readings at main theatres, arts venues, libraries, schools, pubs, parks, and even in an ex-cowshed, in Swindon!

 He added, “It offers experiences for everyone that make life memorable.
 People of all ages and backgrounds have a very good time.
 They get together, meet authors, join in lively talk, explore new ideas, and even have a laugh.
 It is all very exciting!”

-The 2014 Swindon Festival of Literature will be made possible by funding from Arts Council England, South West, whose support represents recognition of the good things that have been achieved in Literature development in Swindon.
+The 2015 Swindon Festival of Literature will be made possible by funding from Arts Council England, South West, whose support represents recognition of the good things that have been achieved in Literature development in Swindon.

 It is heartening that all these people see the value of a festival of Literature in Swindon!